Animenosekai/lifeeasy/README.md

     numbers: a list of numbers to multiply.

-> Returns the result of the multiplication of the provided list of numbers.
+> Returns the result of the multiplication of the provided list of numbers (> integer/float)

 ---